-In the state of California for personal injury claims victim has up to two years from the date of the act to file a claim.
+In the state of California for personal injury, claims victim has up to two years from the date of the act to file a claim.
 In case the victim exceeds this statute of limitations, the claim can be outright denied.
 Therefore, it is important to file a claim against Uber and the driver as soon as possible.

 The judge will consider the level of injuries inflicted upon the victim.
-Sexual harassment includes lewd conduct, suggestive language, unwarranted sexual advances and requests for sexual favors.
+Sexual harassment includes lewd conduct, suggestive language, unwarranted sexual advances, and requests for sexual favors.
 It leads to uncomfortable situations but generally does not enter the physical realm.
 However, when it does, it becomes sexual assault, which includes groping, assault and battery, kidnapping, inappropriate touching, threats and intimidation, sexual assault and rape, or any use of physical violence or force.

 A victim can also file a claim against both the driver and Uber.
 The Uber driver is a person who has committed the acts and can be responsibly liable for his unlawful actions, but the Company can also be complicit if it was negligent in the hiring process or service provision.
-There is a case of negligence if the driver had prior conviction of sexual assault or other related crimes and Uber hired him anyway.
+There is a case of negligence if the driver had a prior conviction of sexual assault or other related crimes and Uber hired him anyway.